-22 Per the Federal Register, the GWP has been reported as 1 to 7 in various publications.
-For purposes of this Methodology, the GWP shall be set equal to 7 in Project emission reduction calculations.
+22 AR4

-24 Per the Federal Register, the GWP is reported as less than 3.
+23 Per the Federal Register, the GWP is reported as less than 3.
 For purposes of this Methodology, the GWP shall be set equal to 3 in Project emission reduction calculations.

+24 Per AR5, the GWP is less than 1.
+For purposes of this Methodology, the GWP shall be set equal to 1 in Project emission reduction calculations.